Avoid intermediate ctx to scheduler in case of ULTs

-#4 Updated by Sam White about 1 month ago
+#4 Updated by Sam White over 1 year ago

 I hadn't thought of that, but it might be good.
 I meant that if a ULT is running and is about to suspend, then we should check if whatever the next thing that will be scheduled is also a ULT.
 If so, do the direct context switch.
 In any other case, context switch back to the scheduler thread.
 That would require being able to run the main scheduler loop on the ULT though.

 Also, if it matters AMPI doesn't use message priorities at all.
 All of its messages are [expedited].

 #5 Updated by Seonmyeong Bak over 1 year ago

 I think only function checking the queues in the converse queue efficiently is enough for your purpose.
 If all the queues are empty and ULTs come next, we can schedule ULT without switching to the converse scheduler.

 Lightweight version of CsdNextMessage (Not pop message but check if the queues are empty) can work for our purpose here.

 Or, we can adopt the way I suggest. checking all the queues also cause overhead comparable to what switching to the main scheduler causes.

 Currently, the context switching cost is reduced a lot by the uFcontext.
 What we suggest here may not be more efficient.